 Generally speaking, the main function of Bifidobacterium is to digest fiber and complex carbohydrates that we generally cannot digest on our own.
 Remember that prebiotics we mentioned earlier?
 That’s exactly what we’re referring to here!

-Bifidobacterium has clinically been proven to aid cardiovascular health, digestive health as well as reduce weight gain and chances of developing type 2 diabetes mellitus in adults (10), (11), (12).
-It has also been shown to improve immune function in infants (13).
+Additionally, Bifidobacterium has been tied to quite a few health benefits.
+It’s been proven to aid cardiovascular health and digestive health.
+Plus, it has been shown to reduce weight gain and chances of developing type 2 diabetes mellitus in adults (10), (11), (12).
+It has even been shown to improve immune function in infants (13).

 What Does It Mean To Be Fermented?